 A photograph may make you cry.
 It may give you the chills.
 And The Nature Conservancy believes it may just help save the world.

-If you’re photographing people, getting to know them on a level will allow you to be more respectful to their story.
-And the same goes for photographing wildlife.
+If you’re photographing people, getting to know them on a personal level will allow you to be more respectful to their story.
+The same goes for photographing wildlife.

 The movement starts with you

 Photography jumpstarts movements.
 The natural world, faced with unprecedented biodiversity loss and the climate crisis, urgently needs more people to join its movement.
 How are thoughtful visuals raising awareness about environmental issues?

 Joel Sartore is photographing as many species as he can to maintain a visual record of them before they go extinct.
 It’s telling that he already has hundreds of thousands of images of individual animals in his Photo Arc.
 James Balog was one of the first to use time-lapse photography to show the effects of climate change by documenting the world’s melting glaciers.

 But you don’t need to go to the Arctic to take a picture of something you want to protect.
 It could be as simple as documenting your children, your dog or your home.
 That has value.
 You’re saying, “it’s here, and I care about it.”